 Line of succession

-- Prince Jon Snow, secretly legitimised as a Stark and declared heir by King Robb, who believed his full blooded brothers deceased.
+- Prince Jon (Snow) Stark, secretly legitimised as a Stark and declared heir by decree of King Robb.
 Jon may be dead after being attacked by his own men of the Night's Watch, where he served as Lord Commander.

 - Prince Bran Stark, second in line.
 Currently beyond the Wall and believed dead.

 - Prince Rickon Stark, third in line.
-Currently in Skagos, also believed dead.
+Currently on Skagos, also believed dead.

 - Princess Sansa Stark, fourth in line.
-Currently in hiding as "Alayne Stone" in the Vale, accused of regicide.
+Currently in hiding as "Alayne Stone" in the Vale, accused in the regicide of Joffrey Baratheon.

 - Princess Arya Stark, fifth in line.
 Missing and presumed dead.
-(In actuality currently in Braavos as an apprentice of the Faceless Men.
+(In actuality currently in Braavos as an apprentice of the Faceless Men.)

 References and Notes